 Before purchasing a course, consider factors such as cost, the time required for completion, the provider’s reputation, and whether the certification is recognized in your state.

 Different states have different requirements for alcohol seller-server certification.
 Here are some state-specific certifications you might need:

 Illinois BASSET Certification + ANAB-Accredited Food Handler Training

-For those working in Illinois, the BASSET certification combined with ANAB-accredited food handler training provides comprehensive and responsible alcohol training.
+For those working in Illinois, the BASSET certification and ANAB-accredited food handler training provide comprehensive and responsible alcohol training.
 This certification is crucial to ensure safe and responsible alcohol service and comply with Illinois law.

 Louisiana Responsible Vendor + ANAB-Accredited Food Handler Training